openframeworks/ofSite/_documentation/gl/ofFbo.markdown

 _description: _

-This gives you the OpenGL id of the depthBuffer that the fbo contains.
+This gives you the OpenGL id of the depth RenderBuffer that the fbo contains.
+The depthBuffer will only be created if you pass a Setting object with depthStencilAsTexture = false.